-Frequently Asked Questions About Clinical Trials in Colombia
+Frequently Asked Questions About Medical Device First-in-Human Clinical Trials in Colombia

-This is a compilation of the frequently asked questions we receive from clinical trial sponsors when exploring Colombia as their clinical trial destination.
+This is a compilation of the frequently asked questions we receive from medical device clinical trial sponsors when exploring Colombia as their early-stage/first-in-human clinical trial destination.

-Why is Colombia a top destination for first-in-man/first-in-human clinical trial?
+Why is Colombia a top destination for first-in-human (FIH) clinical trials?

 Colombia checks positively on cost, speed, and quality; the three basis requirements for a medical device company to select a destination for its early-stage/feasibility human studies: